Jeremy Pena Player Props: Astros vs. Athletics

-The Houston Astros, including Jeremy Pena (.150 batting average in his past 10 games), take on starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 9:07 PM ET.
+Jeremy Pena -- with a slugging percentage of .150 in his past 10 games (including zero homers) -- will be in action for the Houston Astros versus the Oakland Athletics, with Luis Medina on the hill, on July 23 at 4:07 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4) against the Athletics.
+He had a hitless showing in his most recent game (0-for-4) against the Athletics.

 Jeremy Pena Game Info & Props vs. the Athletics